NDNey/recipes/README.md

-# Node Social Network
+# Recipes

-This CRUD app with user login and authentication allows you to create, update, and delete posts.
-All uploaded images are stored using Cloudinary.
-User account information is stored elsewhere in MongoDB.
+The Recipe app   is an app that allows users to store recipes.
+The app uses express.js to process the user’s request in the server-side.

 <article>
       <div>